MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 **Default value:** `false`

+### Copy formatting

+When set to `true`, the color and font formatting of selected text is also copied to your clipboard.
+When set to `false`, only plain text is copied to your clipboard.

+**Property name:** `copyFormatting`

+**Necessity:** Optional

+**Accepts:** `true`, `false`

+**Default value:** `false`

 ### Word delimiters

 Determines the word delimiters used in a double click selection.
+Word delimiters are characters that specify where the boundary is between two words.
+The most common examples are spaces, semicolons, commas, and periods.

 **Property name:** `wordDelimiters`